edubruell/tidyllm/README.md

 ```
 ### Experimental features

-At the moment `ollama()` supports realtime streaming of reply tokens to the console while the model works.
-This is not super useful in the context of a data-analysis centered workflow but might be added to other API-functions anyway.
+At the moment `ollama()` and `claude()` support realtime streaming of reply tokens to the console while the model works.
+This is not super useful in the context of a data-analysis centered workflows but might be added to other API-functions anyway.

 ## Future Work